-In this configuration example, an organization has multiple sites of different sizes and wants to establish secure VPN connections between all the sites.
-The organization wants the connection between any two sites to be independent of connectivity to a third site.
+The objective of this configuration example is to show how an organization with multiple sites of different sizes can establish secure VPN connections between all the sites.
+In this example, the organization wants the connection between any two sites to be independent of connectivity to a third site.
 They could have resources distributed among multiple sites, or business processes that are a good match for a decentralized architecture.

 This configuration example is provided as a guide.
 Additional configuration settings might be necessary, or more appropriate, for your network environment.